-No Trump crash; Stocks recover from overnight scare
+No Trump crash; Dow up 200 as Clinton concedes

 Yardeni said Wall Street is anxiously awaiting more clarity on Trump's policy goals, including ones like tax cuts and cutting regulation that could help the economy.
 He said others like tariffs, trade deals and mass deportation are "harebrained, and hopefully will be scrapped along the way."

+The bond markets were also experiencing volatility as Wall Street fretted about how Trump's spending programs could run up the U.S. debt load.

-The bond markets were also experiencing volatility.
-Even though Treasury rates typically fall when investors are nervous in a flight to safety, the 10-year yield actually rose on Wednesday to 1.97%.
-Longer-term bonds sold off even more, driving the yield of the 30-year up to 2.77%, compared with 2.58% on Election Day.
+The 10-year Treasury yield, which would normally fall during nervous times in a flight to safety, rose dramatically to a 10-month high of 2.04%.
+The closely-watched bond rate had been sitting at just 1.85% on Election Day.
+Longer-term bonds sold off even more, driving the yield of the 30-year up to 2.83%, compared with 2.58% on Election Day.

-It's likely a reflection of concerns that Trump's plans to spend heavily could drive up the U.S. debt.
-Fitch warned on Wednesday that the medium-term impact of Trump's policies "would be negative" for U.S. creditworthiness if implemented in full.
+In another sign of concerns about U.S. debt, Fitch warned on Wednesday that the medium-term impact of Trump's policies "would be negative" for U.S. creditworthiness if implemented in full.